monmasson/github.io/README.md

 5. Display : choose your level ===>>>> drop down menu when hoovered to choose from :  Beginner , Intermediate, Advanced.
 At present will only attempt 10 questions on EASY level

-6. Display: Start Game BUTTON
+6. Display: Start Game BUTTON and button for Game rules/scoring instructions (pop up)

 7. Need to style all the buttons, have hoover effect on buttons, add drop down option on ‘level’ button, create a form with HTML for player name info.